 The car dealership fraud attorneys at Whitney, LLP can help you file a claim against a car dealership that deceived you.
 Car dealership scams are becoming more prevalent across the State of Maryland.
 That is why it is important to learn to spot the many signs of dealership fraud.
-To schedule a free legal consultation to discuss your fraud case, call Whitney, LLP at (410) 583-8000.
+To schedule a consultation to discuss your fraud case, call Whitney, LLP at (410) 583-8000.

 Added Options Car Dealership Scams

 Dealership added options scams typically occur when a car dealer attempts to frivolously add to the price of the car by installing overpriced options.
 An added option to a vehicle is an item that was installed by a car dealer and not the vehicle manufacturer.
 These additional options do not require prior approval from a manufacturer and usually are not covered by a manufacturer warranty.
 This means that the car dealer will have the discretion to install any options they want to a vehicle and the discretion to choose the cost of the options.

 An added option can take many different forms:

 - Wheel locks

 Many car dealers will attempt to lure in potential buyers by adding options to a popular vehicle that many potential buyers will be drawn to purchase.
 However, the price of the added features will not be clearly reflected on a vehicle’s window sticker.
 The price will typically `be hidden on an addendum sticker in an inconspicuous spot on the car’s windshield.